Technigo/project-weather-app/README.md

-# Weather App
+# Weather App API

-This was one of the projects at Technigo Bootcamp with focus on javascript and API's.
+My weather app was built during Technigo Bootcamp.
+This site let's you see the current weather in Stockholm as well as a forecast for the up coming 5 days.

-# Tech used and learned 🧠
+# Tech used 🧠

+- API Fetch()
+- Json
+- Javascript ES6
-- What an API is and how to use it
+- API Promises
+- Javascript date()
+- HTML
-- Basic JSON
+- CSS
-- How to use `fetch()` in JavaScript
-- How to use promises in JavaScript
-- How to work with the `Date()` object in JavaScript

-# Requirements 🧪

-- You should fetch data from the API using `fetch()` in JavaScript
-- All data in the sketch above should be present and fetched from the API
-- The presentation of the data should be in the specified format.
-- The page should work on mobile (mobile first!), tablet and desktop (Be responsive)
-- Code follows Technigo’s code guidelines.
-- Contribute by helping others with this project on Stack Overflow.
-- If selected; demo your solution for your team.

-# The problem
+# Information

-If I would have more time on this project I would definitely try to clean up the code and make it shorter and smarter.
-I would also add different backgrounds depending on the weather and time of the day.
+I really enjoyed working with this project.
+I want to go back to it in the future and work on the styling including changing the background colors based on weather and time of the day.
+It would also be nice to add geolocation to be able to see the weather from multiple places.

 # View it live